dxc-technology/halstack-style-guide/guidelines/components/select/README.md

 ### List options

-To indicate which items are selected and which not, the select multiple variant integrates a checkbox pairing with each option from the dropdown.
+To indicate which items are selected and which not, the select-multiple variant integrates a checkbox pairing with each option from the dropdown.

 #### Single